Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 Dpdl supports the type **`struct`**, with the following definitions:

-* Structs may contain other 'struct' variable declarations
+* Structs may contain other 'struct' variable declarations (but not 'struct' definitions)

 * Structs can call functions defined in the outer scope

 * Variable shadowing is enabled

 * Structs can contain 'struct functions' that can be called.
 Within struct functions all 'struct' variables can be accessed in READ mode.
-Changing a struct variable within a 'struct function' changes the variable <ins>only during the function scope</ins>.
+Changing a struct variable within a 'struct' function changes the variable <ins>only during the function scope</ins>.

 * Structs can contain multiple embedded code sections in various programming languages (eg. **`>>c`**)